 When you think of well-known musical destinations, cities Nashville or Austin come to mind, right?
 Well, Raleigh is well on its way to becoming a major stop for music fans.
 Raleigh has more live music than any other destination in N.C.!
-Major venues like Coast Credit Union Music Park at Walnut Creek and smaller concert venues like Lincoln Theatre or KINGS welcome musicians of all styles and genres, almost on a nightly basis.
-Hopscotch Music Festival welcomes 120 bands in 12 venues throughout downtown Raleigh each Sept.
-PNC presents Wide Open Bluegrass also takes over downtown Raleigh in late Sept./early Oct.
+Major venues like Coast Credit Union Music Park at Walnut Creek and smaller concert venues like Lincoln Theatre or The Pour House Music Hall & Record Shop welcome musicians of all styles and genres, almost on a near-nightly basis.
+Hopscotch Music Festival is a hit in downtown Raleigh each Sept.
+IBMA Bluegrass Live! powered by PNC also takes over downtown Raleigh in late Sept./early Oct.

 Who needs Milan, Paris or New York when the Raleigh area has a progressive fashion scene with many designers making a name for themselves on a national stage?
 North Carolina State University has one of the best textile design schools in the country.
 Try on a pair of Raleigh Denim jeans, handmade using N.C. textiles; also be the envy of your friends with a personalized Moon and Lola monogrammed necklace from Kelly Shatat.

 More than 25+ local breweries have popped up in the Raleigh area.
 Take your own brewery tour with the Raleigh Beer Trail.
 Many of the breweries will provide free tours to visitors so you can learn the difference between beers like porters and doppelbocks and sound like the beer connoisseur you plan to be for the future.

 Really?
 Scuba diving in the Piedmont of N.C.?
 It’s true—Fantasy Lake Scuba Park in Rolesville is a former rock quarry that has become a haven for scuba divers.
 It has become the largest scuba diving park on the East Coast, and its 100-acre scenic environment is carefully landscaped and maintained.